IvoSt98/anime-one-piece-quiz/README.md

 + The initial quiz question is prominently displayed under the motivational message.

 3. Possible Answers:
 + Four possible answers are given below the question.
-Depending on the answer type (true/false), the score indicator will be updated for correct and incorrect answers
+Depending on the answer type (true/false), the score indicator will be updated for correct and incorrect answers.

 4. Navigation to Next Question:
 + Upon selecting an answer, the user is automatically directed to the subsequent question along with its set of possible answers.